Business Opportunities for Augmented and Virtual Reality Travel

 For instance, the US Holocaust Memorial Museum is now testing an AR app that will provide informational support for the photographic documents.
 An app will offer more insights into the images – background context and key facts that will help visitors to construct a more cohesive understanding of the depicted events.

 On the other hand, Virtual Reality app can turn the museum into an elaborate interactive environment where visitors can experience a very different kind of art.
 Virtual Reality can make a case for creating a VR-only museum with digital recreations of artworks or VR-specific artworks.

-In any case, implementation of VR & AR will help to improve museum experience and bring it to another level.
+In any case, the implementation of VR & AR will help to improve the museum experience and bring it to another level.

-Augmented and Virtual solutions are a great way of exposing new people to the technology and establishing it as something worthwhile and worth returning to by connecting it to familiar experiences.
+Augmented and Virtual solutions are a great way of exposing new people to technology and establishing it as something worthwhile and worth returning to by connecting it to familiar experiences.
 At the same time, the travel and tourism industry offers a set of solid business models to lean on which is very important for Virtual Reality technology at the current moment.

 A match made in heaven?
 We think so.